 Let Parents Know What To Expect

 Now that the grades have been given and the comments made, it is time to send the report card home.
 This is an important update on a child’s educational progress that needs to be seen and understood by his or her parents.
 Almost all schools require that the child bring the report card back to school with a parent’s signature to ensure that it was seen.

-By inviting feedback in this way, the teacher is opening a positive line of communication with the parents that will serve as a basis for what should be an effective conversation regarding the education of the child.
+By inviting feedback in this way, the teacher is opening a positive line of communication with the parents that will serve as a basis for an effective conversation regarding the child’s education.

-The report card ritual will become easier as you learn how to phrase your comments right and communicate positively with the parents from the very beginning.
-Once you achieve these skills parents will learn to appreciate your honesty and look forward to discussing their child’s progress with you.
+The report card ritual will become easier as you learn how to phrase your comments right and communicate positively with parents via school notifications from the very beginning.
+Over time, parents will learn to appreciate your honesty and look forward to discussing their child’s progress with you.

 Send Thousands Of Phone Calls, Text Messages, or Emails Per Minute!